javieretxarri/bigbangapp/README.md

-# bigbangapp
+# Big Bang Theory season and episodes
-BigBang theory app in UIKit
+Big Bang Theory app in UIKit

 Simple up where I show all the Big Bang theory serie season and episodes.
 It's done using Swift and UIKit